mmbmf1/mmbmf1/posts/postgresql-nextjs-geojson-pipeline.md

 ## Introduction

 Geospatial data pipeline using PostGIS with Next.js API routes.
 Database-level spatial processing, not JavaScript calculations.
+This approach leverages PostgreSQL's spatial capabilities to handle complex geographic operations efficiently.
+Your Next.js API simply formats the results, keeping your application code clean and performant.

 ## The Problem

 Processing coordinates in JavaScript can be slow for large datasets.
+When you fetch raw coordinate data and transform it to GeoJSON in your application, you're doing work that PostgreSQL could handle much more efficiently.
+Large datasets mean transferring unnecessary data over the network and processing it in memory, which becomes a bottleneck as data grows.

 ```javascript
 const features = data.map(point => ({